 Recipients of Zakat

-The above verse describes eight categories of people who are entitled to receive sadaqah and zakat.
+Among the questions regarding zakat, perhaps the most common one is that how many masarif e zakat in Quran are mentioned.
+Hence, the above verse clearly names the eight categories of people who are entitled to receive sadaqah and zakat.
 Among them, Fakirs are the foremost.
-Let us describe each of them separately;
+To understand more, we begin by describing each of them separately:

 Recipient # 1 – FAKIRS

 In enlightened perspective of Holy Quran, Fakir refers to the perfect Saint i.e. one who annihilates in Allah (fana fillah).
 As, described in sura Al-Baqarah:

 لِلْفُقَرَآءِ الَّذِیْنَ اُحْصِرُوْا فِیْ سَبِیْلِ اللّٰہِ لَا یَسْتَطِیْعُوْنَ ضَرْبًا فِی الْاَرْضِ ۚ یَحْسَبُھُمُ الْجَاھِلُ اَغْنِیَآءَ مِنَ التَّعَفُّفِ ۚ تَعْرِفُھُمْ بِسِیْمٰھُمْ لَا یَسْئَلُوْنَ النَّاسَ اِلْحَافًا ؕ وَمَا تُنْفِقُوْا مِنْ خَیْرٍ فَاِنَّ اللّٰہَ بِہٖ عَلِیْمٌ۔